denduch/bit-tracker/README.md

 - **Data Storage**: Application state and user data are saved using the `chrome.storage` API.
 - **Communication**: The popup communicates with the service worker to exchange data and delegate tasks.

+## Privacy

+For information about how this extension handles user data, please see our [Privacy Policy](privacy-policy.md).

 ## Notes

 - The extension is compliant with the **Manifest V3** specification.